Cole-Graham/WabbitBot/src/WabbitBot.Host/CONFIGURATION.md

 2. **Use environment variables** for tokens and API keys
 3. **Use different configs** for different environments
 4. **Restrict file permissions** on configuration files

-## Configuration Commands

-The bot provides Discord commands for configuration management:
-- `/config get` - View current configuration
-- `/config set-server` - Set server ID
-- `/config set-channel` - Configure channels
-- `/config set-role` - Configure roles
-- `/config export` - Export configuration as JSON
-- `/config import` - Import configuration from JSON

-## Migration from Old System

-If migrating from the old configuration system:

-1. **Backup** your existing `config.json`
-2. **Convert** settings to the new `appsettings.json` format
-3. **Set environment variables** for sensitive data
-4. **Test** configuration in development environment
-5. **Deploy** with new configuration system

 ## Troubleshooting